Vismajor/cisco_python_taster/README.md

 Have students play the game a few times.

 ### Full-stack app and what is software architecture

-Explain that this basically concludes the lesson, but you want to bring their attention to the architectural choices that we've made.
-This simple game follows what we call a Model-View-Controller + Data architecture, and could be described as a full stack app.

 **Full Stack** means that you are building everything needed for a successful app.
 If app was a restaurant, full stack consists of the Front-End and Back-End.
 Back-end is the kitchen, hobs, ingredients, cooks, the printer through which the orders come in and the window through which the food comes out - everything that the user does not see.
 Front end will be the chairs, tables, waiters, printed menus, sigh over the entrance - everything that the user does see.